How to Insert Values into SQL Server Table using Python

 Step 1: Install the Pyodbc Package

-If you haven’t already done so, install the pyodbc package using the command below (under Windows):
+If you haven’t already done so, install the pyodbc package using this command:

 pip install pyodbc